Music Snob: Plant Edition

 Can You Bathe in Sparkling Water?

-Finally, an answer to this decade's most-asked question
+Finally,Ā an answer toĀ this decade'sĀ most-askedĀ question

 See Recipe